-Urinary Tract Infections in Indian women are very common, yet often left untreated.
+Urinary Tract Infections in women in India are very common, yet often left untreated.
 The culture of silence has got to go!

 By Deepa Shankar